mohse-n/L7N_EtherLab/README.md

 ```bash
 sudo nano /etc/sysconfig/ethercat
 ```
-Run ifconfig (in another terminal and copy the MAC address of eth0).
+Run "ifconfig" (in another terminal) and copy the MAC address of eth0.
 Paste it between the quotes in front of MASTER0_DEVICE.
 ```bash
 MASTER0_DEVICE="00:05:9a:3c:7a:00"
 ```